-- 4.6.1 The examiner determines the grade immediately after an oral examination has been conducted.
-The student receives a message about the grade via the University study progress system. - 4.6.2 The examiner determines the grade of any written or other form of examination or constituent examination within ten working days of the day on which the examination or constituent examination was held.
-The result is notified to the student.
-The final grade is recorded in the University progress system, and the student receives a message about it via that system.
-The student will be informed of the result at least five working days before the next opportunity to take a resit of the same examination.
-If this deadline is not met, the resit can be postponed. - 4.6.3 If the examiner is unable to comply with the periods of ten working days, as specified in Article 4.6.2, the student is notified accordingly within the specified term.
-The student is also informed of the relevant procedure in such cases. - 4.6.4 The examination result will be expressed as a letter ranging from A+ (plus) to F, with A+ representing the highest grade and F the lowest. - 4.6.5 The examination result is considered to be a pass if it is 6.0 or higher [or in the case of the LUC: C- or higher]. - 4.6.6 If students must complete a practical assignment to be permitted to sit an examination, the Board of Examiners may decide that students have sat the examination once they have passed the practical assignment. - 4.6.7 Together with the written or electronic notification of examination results, students are also informed of their right to inspect their graded examination papers, as referred to in Article 4.8, as well as of the appeals procedure. - 4.6.8 The Board of Examiners may draw up rules that specify under which conditions it may exercise its power as specified in Article 7.12b (3) of the Act to determine that students do not have to pass every examination and/or under which conditions the results of constituent examinations can compensate for each other.
+- 4.6.3 If the examiner is unable to comply with the periods of ten working days and twelve working days for the Capstone thesis, as specified in Article 4.6.2, the student is notified accordingly within the specified term.
+The student is also informed of the relevant procedure in such cases. - 4.6.4 The examination result will be expressed as a letter ranging from A to F, with A representing the highest grade and F the lowest grade. - 4.6.5 The examination result is considered to be a pass if it is 6.0 or higher [or in the case of the LUC: C- or higher]. - 4.6.6 If students must complete a practical assignment to be permitted to sit an examination, the Board of Examiners may decide that students have sat the examination once they have passed the practical assignment. - 4.6.7 Together with the written or electronic notification of examination results, students are also informed of their right to inspect their graded examination papers, as referred to in Article 4.8, as well as of the appeals procedure. - 4.6.8 The Board of Examiners may draw up rules that specify under which conditions it may exercise its power as specified in Article 7.12b (3) of the Act to determine that students do not have to pass every examination and/or under which conditions the results of constituent examinations can compensate for each other.
 These rules are specified in the Rules and Regulations of the Board of Examiners.